Once a prospect has gone through the material, ideally, they'll be better educated and prepared for specific conversations.

 How to fix it:

-The right path forward
+The right path for sales enablement

-Avoiding the common mistakes outlined above will help you use this process in the most effective way possible.
+Avoiding the common mistakes above will help you use this process in the most effective way possible.
 Keep tweaking and evaluating as you go, sharpening your skills and improving your technique.